MicrosoftDocs/fabric-docs/docs/real-time-intelligence/get-data-nlog-sink.md

 [!INCLUDE [entra-service-principal](../entra-service-principal.md)]

-1. Using your Azure Data Explorer cluster, follow steps 1-7 in [Create a Microsoft Entra application registration in Azure Data Explorer](provision-azure-ad-app.md).
-1. Save the following values to be used in later steps:
+Save the following values to be used in later steps:
     * Application (client) ID
     * Directory (tenant) ID
     * Client secret key value

-<a name='grant-the-azure-ad-app-permissions'></a>

 ### Grant the Microsoft Entra app permissions

-1. In the query tab of the [web UI](https://dataexplorer.azure.com/), connect to your cluster.
-For more information on how to connect, see [Add clusters](web-query-data.md#add-clusters).
-1. Browse to the database in which you want to ingest data.
-1. Run the following management command, replacing the placeholders.
+1. In your query environment, run the following management command, replacing the placeholders.
 Replace *DatabaseName* with the name of the target database and *ApplicationID* with the previously saved value.
 This command grants the app the [database ingestor](kusto/management/access-control/role-based-access-control.md) role.
 For more information, see [Manage database security roles](kusto/management/manage-database-security-roles.md).

     ```kusto
     .add database <DatabaseName> ingestors ('aadapp=<ApplicationID>') 'Azure Data Explorer App Registration'